-- Average of 44,000 outpatient Gastroenterology and Hepatology visits per year.
+- Average of 27,000 outpatient gastroenterology and hepatology visits a year.

 - Average number of procedures done at Mayo Clinic yearly:

-- Mayo Clinic Rochester's two hospitals and clinic buildings are all within walking distance.
+- Mayo Clinic Hospital — Rochester (Saint Marys campus and Methodist campus) and all clinic buildings are within walking distance.

-- Mean percentile rank In-Training Examination score for Mayo GI fellows 74 percent, nationally.
+- Mean percentile rank In-Training Examination score for Mayo gastroenterology fellows is 94 percent, nationally.

-- Outcomes of GI fellows year after training: ~65 percent academics; ~35 percent private practice.
+- Outcomes of gastroenterology fellows one year after training: approximately 70 percent academics and approximately 30 percent private practice.